compose-x/ecs_composex/docs/story.rst

 Are you going to run your MySQL server onto ECS too or are you going to want to use AWS RDS?
 How are you going to define the IAM roles and policies for each service?
 Access Secrets?
 Configuration settings?

-That is the second focus of ECS ComposeX: defining extra sections in the YAML document of your docker compose file, you can define, for your databases, queues, secrets etc.
+That is the second focus of ECS Compose-X: defining extra sections in the YAML document of your docker compose file, you can define, for your databases, queues, secrets etc.

-ECS ComposeX will parse every single one of these components.
+ECS Compose-X will parse every single one of these components.
 These components can exist on their own but what is of interest is to allow the services to access these.

-That is where ECS ComposeX will automatically take care of all of that for you.
+That is where ECS Compose-X will automatically take care of all of that for you.

 For services like SQS or SNS, it will create the IAM policies and assign the permissions to your ECS Task Role so the service gets access to these via IAM and STS.
 Credentials will be available through the metadata endpoint, which your SDK will pick